 5. Encourage quieter members

-Monitor what’s going on around you, and make a point of encouraging anyone who has not yet spoken or seems less confident to have their say.
+Monitor what’s going on around you, and make a point of encouraging anyone who has not yet spoken or seems less confident speaking up.

 6. Don’t dominate